-Sample size and power: G*power software was used to determine a priori the sample size (Faul et al., 2009).
-The saturated model contains 9 predictors for each of the four sub-groups (see Table 1).
-We propose utilizing different levels of power as follows: 1) The percentage of explained variance (R2) of the entire model will be different from 0.
-For linear multiple regression: fixed model, small-medium effect size = 0.10, α error probability = 0.05, high power (1-β probability) = 0.95 and number of predictors = 9, the total sample size required is 245 participants; 2) We will examine the unique contribution of the two predictor variables (in the third step) beyond the other 7 predictor variables.
-For linear multiple regression: fixed model, R2 increase with test parameters; small effect size = 0.05, α error probability = 0.05, high power (1-β probability) = 0.95, number of tested predictors = 2 and total number of predictors = 7.
-The total sample size required is 312 participants; and 3) We will examine the sample size required for one of the coefficients in the full model to be significant; small-medium effect size = 0.10, α error probability = 0.05, high power (1-β probability) = 0.95 and number of predictors = 9, the total sample size required is 133 participants.
+Sample Size.
+G*Power software was used to determine a priori the sample size (Faul et al., 2009).
+The saturated model contains nine predictors for each of the four subgroups (see Table 1).
+We propose utilizing different levels of power as follows:

+The percentage of explained variance (R2) of the entire model will be different from 0.
+For linear multiple regression, fixed model, small-medium effect size = 0.10, α error probability = 0.05, high power (1-β probability) = 0.95, and number of predictors = 9.
+The total sample size required is 245 participants.

+We will examine the unique contribution of the two predictor variables (in the third step) beyond the other seven predictor variables.
+For linear multiple regression, fixed model, R2 increase with test parameters, small effect size = 0.05, α error probability = 0.05, high power (1-β probability) = 0.95, number of tested predictors = 2, and total number of predictors = 7.
+The total sample size required is 312 participants.

+We will examine the sample size required for one of the coefficients in the full model to be significant.
+Small-medium effect size = 0.10, α error probability = 0.05, high power (1-β probability) = 0.95, and number of predictors = 9.
+The total sample size required is 133 participants.

-In light of the required sample size for each analysis and in order to increase the power and the sensitivity, the current study will be comprised of at least 320 participants for each model, with a total of 1280 participants.
+In light of the required sample size for each analysis and in order to increase the power and the sensitivity, the current study will be comprised of at least 320 participants for each model, with a total of 1,280 participants.

-Hypothesis 1 and 2: Hierarchical regressions

-To test hypothesis 1, Pearson correlations between aggression scores (as will be assessed by the BPAQ) and the distractor variables (as will be assessed in the idiom and the metaphor comprehension test) and analysis of variance that will compare the number of aggressive distractors between individuals with high vs. low aggression will be performed.
-Then, to test the contribution of the aggressive distractors to the explained variance of the aggression scores (BPAQ) a three steps hierarchical regression will be performed with demographic attributes (3 parameters) at the first step, trait impulsivity and reactive/proactive aggression traits (3 parameters: 1 parameter - BIS-11; 2 parameters- RPAQ, respectively) and the distractors (2 parameters: number of distractors from the metaphor and the idiom comprehension tests) at the third step.
+Hypotheses 1 and 2 Hierarchical Regressions.
+To test Hypothesis 1, we will perform Pearson correlations between aggression scores (as will be assessed by the BPAQ) and the distractor variables (as will be assessed in the idiom and the metaphor comprehension test) and analysis of variance that will compare the number of aggressive distractors between individuals with high vs. low aggression.
+To test the contribution of the aggressive distractors to the explained variance of the aggression scores (BPAQ), we will perform a three-step hierarchical regression with demographic attributes (three parameters) at the first step, trait impulsivity and reactive/proactive aggression traits (one parameter by BIS-11 and two parameters with RPAQ, respectively) at the second step, and the distractors (two parameters, the number of distractors from the metaphor and the idiom comprehension tests) at the third step.
 The DV will be the score on the aggression traits (BPAQ).

-To test hypothesis 2, participants will be divided into four groups (see Table 1).
-A group by type of metaphor (novel, conventional) ANOVA will be performed on the number of generated metaphors.
-To test the contribution of the number of generated metaphors (novel, conventional) to the explained variance of the reactive and proactive aggression subscale scores (RPAQ) in each of the four subgroups a two steps hierarchical regression will be performed with demographic attributes (3 parameters) at the first step and the number of generated metaphors (conventional, novel) in the third step.
+To test Hypothesis 2, we will divide participants into four groups (see Table 1).
+A group by type of metaphor (novel, conventional) analysis of variance (ANOVA) will be performed on the number of generated metaphors.
+To test the contribution of the number of generated metaphors (novel, conventional) to the explained variance of the reactive and proactive aggression subscale scores (RPAQ) in each of the four subgroups, a two-step hierarchical regression will be performed with demographic attributes (three parameters) at the first step and the number of generated metaphors (conventional, novel) in the third step.

-Hypothesis 3 and 4: Machine learning analysis

-To test hypothesis 3 and 4 we will apply Machine Learning (ML) and Natural Language Processing (NLP) techniques.
-Specifically, we will base our work on distributed vector representations or embeddings that map variable length text to dense fixed length vectors as well as capture prior knowledge that have become the de-facto standard for text representation in deep learning-based NLP and in applications of NLP in social sciences (Pilehvar & Camacho-Collados, 2020; Kalyan & Sangeetha 2020; Goharian et al., 2021).
+Hypotheses 3 and 4: Machine Learning Analysis.
+To test hypotheses 3 and 4, we will apply Machine Learning (ML) and Natural Language Processing (NLP) techniques.
+Specifically, we will base our work on distributed vector representations or embeddings that map variable-length text to dense fixed-length vectors as well as capture prior knowledge that has become the de facto standard for text representation in deep learning-based NLP and in applications of NLP in social sciences (Pilehvar & Camacho-Collados, 2020; Kalyan & Sangeetha 2020; Goharian et al., 2021).